bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

-For this style of constructor functions **you need to understand what happens if you pass a unitialized value** like in the example above and **how the handle value could change if the constructof function returns an error**.
+For this style of constructor functions **you need to understand what happens if you pass a unitialized value** like in the example above and **how the handle value could change if the constructor function returns an error**.

 ## Usage